Ruth Dobson Scholarship presentation speech by Robyn Mudie, DFAT

 You might also like

-Transcript of speech by Robyn Mudie, Executive Director, DFAT Diplomatic Academy, given on Tuesday 6 March 2018 on the occasion of presenting the Ruth Dobson Scholarship for 2018 to Sally Swinnen.
+Transcript of speech by Robyn Mudie, Executive Director, DFAT Diplomatic Academy, given on Tuesday 6 March 2018 on the occasion of presenting the inaugural Ruth Dobson Scholarship to Sally Swinnen.

 Vice Chancellor, Professor Brian Schmidt, Professor Geoffrey Wiseman, Director of the Asia Pacific College of Diplomacy, Mr Robert Bolton, representing the family of Ruth Dobson, colleagues and friends.